sapiens/DominoEventStore/README.md

 * Easy to setup/use
 * Great for small to medium non-distributed apps.

+## Breaking Changes!

+1.0.0-beta8 -> 1.0.0-beta9

+* Changed how Snapshot data is serialiazed
+* Due to using a different json lib, currently stored events might not deserialize properly
+* Renamed the `Complete` method to `Commit`
+* Netstandard 2.0

 ## Usage

 Configuration is done inside the `Build` function.
 At a minimum you need to specify what db provider to use.
 DominoES uses Serilog for its logging, but you still have to specify sinks.